How to Get Published in a Journal: 12 Proven Strategies for Academic Success

 • Read Recent Issues and Author Guidelines

-Now that you have a few journals on your target list, the next thing is to analyze each journal carefully if you are determined to publish your article.
+Now that you have a few journals on your target list, the next thing to do is to analyze each journal carefully if you are determined to publish your article.
 Dive in deeper and check the recent issues of your target journals to get an idea of the style, scope, and type of articles they publish.
-Without doing that you won’t be able to decide if the journal articles come close to your field of interest.
+Without undertaking this activity, you will not be able to decide if the journal articles come close to your field of interest.
 Moreover, this will showcase how attentive you are to detail.
-This step can surprisingly have a positive effect on your manuscript's chances of acceptance.
+This step can have a positive effect on your manuscript's odds of acceptance.

 Crafting a Compelling Manuscript